- I have anxiety starting a task because I can’t focus on seeing the tasks step by step. Any tricks to overcome this?

-- How do you prioritize your to-do lists?
+- How do you block out the distractions?

 I grew up in a family that had so many mixed messages about to do lists.
 It took until I realized a few things for me to be happy with my achievements in a day.
 Also, to do what I put on my to do list.